SALVADORPOETA/Awards-sm/README.md

 ## 📄 License

-This project is intended for **educational and portfolio use only**.
-All design credits belong to their respective owners.
+This is a personal portfolio project by Salvador Martinez based on a JavaScript Mastery tutorial.
+No commercial use intended.